Developing Potash Deposits in Thailand’s Khorat Basin

 This profile is part of a paid investor education campaign.*

 Vatic Ventures Corp.
-(TSXV:VCV) is a potash exploration company exploring and developing its Saksrithai project in Thailand’s Khorat basin.
+(TSXV:VCV; OTCBB:VTTCF; FRA:V8V3) is a junior exploration company exploring and developing a potash project in Thailand’s Khorat basin (the Saksrithai Project).
 In early 2017, Vatic Ventures acquired an 80 percent interest in Saksrithai Developments Co.
-Ltd., which holds 100% interest in the two prospecting licenses that make up the 32-square-kilometer Saksrithai project.
-Saksrithai Developments Co.
-Ltd. remains a local partner for the company, providing local relationships and insight.
+Ltd., which holds a 100 percent interest in the two prospecting licenses that make up the 32-square-kilometer Saksrithai project.

-Since the acquisition of the bulk of the project, Vatic has conducted an initial exploration program, which included seismic and geological surveys, community engagement and base environmental studies.
+Since the acquisition of the project, Vatic has conducted an initial exploration program, which included seismic and geological surveys, community engagement and base environmental studies.
 Results from the seismic survey have shown that the project sits on trend with the Dan Khun Thot project, currently under construction.

-Vatic Ventures’ management team and board of directors are made up of over 150 years of collective experience in mineral exploration, capital markets and corporate governance.
+Vatic Ventures’ management team and board of directors have over 50 years of collective experience in mineral exploration, capital markets and corporate governance.
 Together, they are working on leading the company through the development of a potash resource to address the growing demand for the nutrient across the world.

 - Near-surface potash deposits in Thailand’s Khorat basin offer more cost savings than other deposits around the world that sit further at depth